April 7, 1997: Apple’s System 7 operating system receives its last update with the shipping of Mac OS 7.6.1.

 The Mac OS 7.6 update brought with it a name change from System 7 to Mac OS.
 It also added virtual memory and memory management, a new caching system for File Manager, PowerPC Resource Manager routines, and performance improvements.

 Unlike today’s free macOS updates, users who wanted System 7.6.1 paid for it — even if they already bought an earlier version of System 7.
-Considering that it added only minor improvements, this became a point of contention at the time.
+Considering that it added only minor improvements, this became a point of contention.

 The quest for something new